-2. Although the kids at the camp were from ostensibly stable, well-to-do families, I began to sense that many of them had emotional issues that ran deeper, and were more serious, than those of the “problem” kids I was working with in Massachusetts.
+2. Although the kids at the camp were from ostensibly stable, well-to-do families, I began to sense that many of them had emotional issues that ran deeper, and were more serious, than those of my Massachusetts “problem” kids.

 Recently, I was saddened to learn of Ray’s passing.
-What I remember most from the theatrical crash course he had provided me, was the budding realization that I wanted to write and produce a musical of my own- one that would make a meaningful statement about kids.
+What I remember most from the theatrical crash course he provided, was the budding realization that I wanted to write and produce a musical of my own- one that would make a meaningful statement about kids.

-Rightly or wrongly, that experience is one of many in my life that led to another of my dictums to young people: whatever it is, if it doesn't hurt you and doesn't hurt anyone else, and doesn't get you into big trouble, do it.
+Rightly or wrongly, that experience contributed to another of my dictums to young people: whatever it is, if it doesn't hurt you and doesn't hurt anyone else, and doesn't get you into big trouble, do it.

 And... the long road to Broadway continues next month.